GrylaMC/gryla_utils/scripts/README.md

-Various scripts to make things work.
+An assortment of scripts for managing the proto reverse engineering effort

-TODO: DOCS
+TODO: Script by script docs